 (4) For the purposes of this section the expression freight includes passage money and hire, and references to damage or loss caused by the fault of a vessel shall be construed as including references to any salvage or other expenses consequent upon that fault recoverable at law by way of damages.

-(5) In this section, and the 3 next succeeding sections, vessel includes any ship, boat, or any other description of vessel used for any purpose on the sea or in navigation.
+(5) In this section, and sections 27 and 28, vessel includes any ship, boat, or any other description of vessel used for any purpose on the sea or in navigation.

 (6) Nothing in this section and the next succeeding sections shall affect the right of an owner of a vessel not itself in fault which has suffered damage or loss by reason of the fault of 2 or more other vessels, to recover his damage or loss from the owners of the vessels in fault jointly or severally.

 [Section 26 amended by No. 19 of 2010 s.
-51.]
+51; No. 47 of 2011 s.
+27.]

 27. Liability for loss of life etc. due to fault of 2 or more vessels